ibm-cloud-docs/dns/dns-faq.md

 {:#what-are-local-dns-resolvers}
 {: faq}

-The local resolving nameservers on our private network are:
+The local resolving name servers on our private network are:

 * rs1.service.softlayer.com 10.0.80.11
 * rs2.service.softlayer.com 10.0.80.12

-These nameservers provide fast domain name resolution that doesn't use up your public bandwidth allotment.
-To use them, please follow the correct procedure for adding resolving nameservers to your operating system.
+These name servers provide fast domain name resolution that doesn't use up your public bandwidth allotment.
+To use them, please follow the correct procedure for adding resolving name servers to your operating system.

-## What are the {{site.data.keyword.BluSoftlayer_notm}} name server addresses?
+## What are the {{site.data.keyword.cloud_notm}} name server addresses?
 {:#what-are-name-server-addresses}
 {: faq}